infobyte/doggie_workshop/README.md

 ## Disclaimer
 This simulator is for research and training only.
 Do not use on real vehicles.
 Contributions welcome—open issues or PRs for improvements!

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/infobyte/doggie_workshop/blob/main/LICENSE) file for details.